lucidrains/VN-transformer/README.md

     dim_head = 64,
     heads = 8,
-    dim_feat = 64,       # will default to early fusion, since this was the best performing beta_epsilon = 1e-6  # in this paper, they propose breaking equivariance with a tiny bit of bias noise in the VN linear. they claim this leads to improved stability. setting this to 0 would turn off the epsilon approximate equivariance
+    dim_feat = 64,       # will default to early fusion, since this was the best performing bias_epsilon = 1e-6  # in this paper, they propose breaking equivariance with a tiny bit of bias noise in the VN linear. they claim this leads to improved stability. setting this to 0 would turn off the epsilon approximate equivariance
 )

 feats = torch.randn(1, 32, 64)
 coors = torch.randn(1, 32, 3)    # (batch, sequence, spatial coordinates)

-feats, coors = model(feats, coors)
+out = model(coors, feats = feats) # (1, 32, 64 + 3 = 67)
 ```

 ## Tests